TTam1982/data_pipeline_project/README.md

 6. **Các công việc khác của Data Engineer**
    - Design and implement scalable, reliable data pipeline including ingestion, process, and analysis of data coming from diverse sources.
    - Develop data models, schemas and data Warehouse.
-   - Develop data services to enable user-facing analytics and model inference.
+   - Develop data services to enable user-facing analytics and model inference. => OK
-   - Collaborate with Data Scientists to design and deploy a machine learning pipeline to enable quick life-cycle release.
+   - Collaborate with Data Scientists to design and deploy a machine learning pipeline to enable quick life-cycle release. => OK
-   - Collaborate with Leaders and Data Analysts to define key metrics and prepare data pipelines to help an internal team perform self-service on the analytical platform.
+   - Collaborate with Leaders and Data Analysts to define key metrics and prepare data pipelines to help an internal team perform self-service on the analytical platform. => OK
    - Building and maintaining ETL pipelines (Airflow, Nifi)
    - Implement and monitor data quality checks to maintain high standards of data quality.
    - Experience with DataOps